dsc-courses/dsc40a-2025-fa/faqs.md

 -  [Lecture 5](https://dsc40a.com/resources/lectures/lec05/lec05-filled.pdf)

 ### What was the point of the midrange and infinity loss?
 Will I actually use that in practice?
+(What is the infinity loss and why does the midrange minimize it?)

 I've never heard of anyone using $$\lvert y_i - h\rvert^p$$ with $$p \rightarrow \infty$$ as a loss function in practice, so no. But the point of us studying that was for us to get a better understanding of how different loss functions penalize different kinds of errors, and in particular, how the optimal constant prediction is influenced by outliers.